-Do All Babies Go through the 4 Month Sleep Regression?
+Do All Babies Go through the 4-Month Sleep Regression?

 Not every child will have a noticeable sleep regression at 4 months old.
 Some babies will have such a mild transition into the more adult-like sleep patterns that you wouldn’t even know it happened.
 Other babies will have a terrible transition, though, and will have massive sleep disruption that impacts the whole family.

 While babies of parents who practice good sleep habits from the start are more likely to have a milder transition, it’s not a guarantee of skipping this sleep regression.
-Some babies, even with the solid foundation in place, will react poorly to this developmental change.
+Some babies, even with a solid foundation in place, will react poorly to this developmental change.